-The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of the Clarke County Board of Education and is presented on the modified accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Therefore, some amounts presented in this schedule may differ from amounts presented in or used in the preparation of the financial statements.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal grant activity of the Clarke County Board of Education and is presented on the modified accrual basis of accounting.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of the Clarke County Board of Education, it is not intended to and does not present the financial position or changes in net position of the Clarke County Board of Education.